Brittany Chavez: Make vulnerability your leadership style

 Don't have an account?
 Sign up!

-Deactivated user almost 3 years ago
+Deactivated user over 3 years ago

 never seen my story in tech world before... thank you for sharing Brittany's inspirational story... never saw myself as a founder or believed it was path that was "allowed" for me, people like me... my heart feels light and open. thank you Brittany for being a possibility model... 🥺🌱